 - Full comprehension.
 After each chapter or paragraph, ask yourself, „What is the writer talking about?“

 - Visualize.
 Try visualizing crucial scenes.
-Strive to establish a clear mental picture of concepts, scenes and characters.
+Strive to establish a clear mental picture of concepts, scenes, and characters.
 If you can envision it, you understand it.

 Anyway, we can bring it to the next level.
-Follow the steps below for books that are really important to you:

-Follow these steps and you‘ll easily remember the story/contents of a book and gain much pleasure in „re-reading“ the whole book in your mind.
+Follow these steps, and you‘ll easily remember the story/contents of a book and gain much pleasure in „re-reading“ the whole book in your mind.

 To get started, I recommend you choose a short book.
 One that you’d love to equip your mind with.